Receive the weekly newsletter THE RELEASE for the latest news around TU.

 Stand up for our public lands

 More than a decade ago, TU signed a settlement agreement with the owner of the Indian Pond hydroelectric project.
 Among other things, the settlement provided nearly $1 million for habitat protection and restoration.
 TU advocated that the bulk of the fund be used to protect existing, intact brook trout habitat in Cold Stream, which supports of the majority of spawning t for Kennebec River brook trout.
 The other settlement parties agreed, and TU sought assistance from the Trust for Public Land (TPL) in 2011 to contact landowner Plum Creek (recently acquired by Weyerhauser) about a conservation sale.
-Since then, the landowner has agreed to sell the parcel to the state, and TPL, Maine’s Bureau of Parks and Lands, and TU have been advocating for funding to complete the sale.
+The sale was completed in early 2016.

 In 2012, the Trust for Public Lands, TU and the state of Maine sought funding from the federal Forest Legacy project to protect this parcel.
 In early 2014, the US Forest Service’s 2014 budget ranked the Cold Stream Forest Project as fourth in the nation for funding from the Forest Legacy Program, and awarded $6 million in funding.
 Maine’s bond-funded Land for Maine’s Future Program awarded $1.5 million in matching state funds in July 2014.